 Today, we recognize that evolution takes place through a combination of mechanisms: mutation, genetic drift, gene flow, and natural selection.
-These mechanisms are called the "forces of evolution" and together they can account for all the genotypic variation observed in the world today.
-Keep in mind that each of these forces was first defined and then tested-and re-tested-through the experimental work of the many scientists who contributed to the Modern Synthesis.
+These mechanisms are called the "forces of evolution"; together they account for all the genotypic variation observed in the world today.
+Keep in mind that each of these forces was first defined and then tested-and retested-through the experimental work of the many scientists who contributed to the Modern Synthesis.